googlesamples/android-play-publisher-api/v2/python/README.md

 4. The script will output a list of apks.

-5. The tokens will be stored in `adsense.dat`.
+5. The tokens will be stored in `androidpublisher.dat`.
 Remove this file to restart the auth flow.